rail5/polonius-instruction-optimization/README.md

 ### Milestones

+ - **2025-05-28**: -O1 optimizations fully implemented
+   - Theorems 0 and 1 have been fully implemented.

  - **2025-05-29**: The original sample from the Instruction Optimization wiki page has been successfully optimized to the expected result.
    - The sequence `REMOVE 0 2`, `INSERT 0 abc` now automatically optimizes to `REPLACE 0 abc`
    - Theorems 0, 1, and 3 have been fully implemented.